kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Pairwise methods are less effective when used by a _small group of experts_, who are more likely to have _strong prior knowledge_ of the items in question.
 For this audience, who has _already performed_ the cognitive labor of developing opinion, assigning weights directly might be more efficient and more natural.

-> To give a **concrete example**, during the Deep Funding pilot a senior Ethereum community member criticized the process on the grounds that they had already formed clear opinions about the right weights for individual projects, and that the pairwise process made it harder to express those opinions.
+> To give a concrete example, during the Deep Funding pilot a senior Ethereum community member criticized the process on the grounds that they had already formed clear opinions about the right weights for individual projects, and that the pairwise process made it harder to express those opinions.

 It is also possible to have an audience which lacks a _minimum baseline_ of context, such that even with a quality interface, they are unable to meaningfully distinguish between items.